 Filtration of Flowback and Produced Water

 Well owners want to maximize their profits while running a safe operation that also adheres to all health, safety, and environmental regulations.
-Nearly any type of well operation is going to produce flowback and produced water.
+Nearly any type of good operation is going to produce flowback and produced water.
 A frac tank can be turned into an integrated treatment system for flowback that separates solids from waste streams.
 The process uses targeted chemicals to pull oils and solids (TSS) out of suspension and then a mechanism that removes those solids from the flowback and produced water.

 A frac tank treatment system consists of several components: one to apply chemicals to the flowback, and another to physically separate solids from the remaining liquid.
 One of these mobile systems is the smartest way to manage the filtration of flowback and produced water at any oil and gas work site.

 These are just some of the most useful additional uses for frac tanks in the oil & gas industry.
 Download our free guide for a comprehensive look at even more alternative applications

 Not only is ensuring that your oil tanks are leak-free the right thing to do, but it’s also a requirement according to EPA standards.
 If you have aboveground bulk storage containers, you must first establish a baseline condition for each and then develop an adequate program for inspection and testing.

 All inspection and testing programs must begin somewhere.
 This is your baseline.
 A container’s baseline gives information about the container’s current condition relative to the design metal thickness and the metal loss rate from corrosion.
 Inspection requirements will vary, but most onsite oil containers will require more than just a visual inspection.
 This means that it needs a baseline.

 If there is no baseline available for a container, then one can be established through a two-part process.
 One inspection is done to determine the container’s bottom plate and existing shell thickness.
 A second inspection will establish corrosion rates.